Starboard side of Le Commandant Charcot small ship as she crushes through pack ice while cruising along a big tabular iceberg.

 Arrival & Departure

-The Unexplored Antarctica Between Two Continents cruise begins in Santiago, Chile (SCL) and ends in Hobart, Tasmania (HBA).
+The Unexplored Western Antarctica Between Two Continents cruise begins in Santiago, Chile (SCL) and ends in Hobart, Tasmania (HBA).
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 Recommended flight arrival and departure times are specific to each voyage; consult your Adventure Specialist for guidelines relating to your departure.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Internal Flights